The team will pick you up at the place of your stay.

-You will try out different household chores like sweeping, washing and ironing, cooking, doing the dishes, and fetching water from a local well or tap - but with local utensils, without electricity and modern household gadgets.
+You will try out different household chores like sweeping, washing and ironing, breaking the firewood, cooking, doing the dishes, and fetching water from a local well or tap - but with local utensils, without electricity and modern household gadgets.
 It also goes along with how people blend these chores with entertainment, either with friends or family.
 Gambians believe in socializing, and all their duties are social art.
 They can come together at a well and wash their clothes, wash their dishes, or even cook and eat together.
 It is common among neighbours and people living together in the same compound.
 Seeing and acknowledging the diversity of the host and visitor's cultures and lifestyles is interesting.

 We will drop you off at the place of your stay.

 Wear comfortable shoes and clothes.
 Don't forget about sun protection, mosquito repellent, water and snacks if you get hungry fast.

 This trip is suitable for families with kids older than 2 years.